Northermata2387/F28-capstone-project/README.md

 <h2>How to locally run My Plant List:</h2>

 My Plant List is not deployed at this time.
-Please see the instrucitons below to run the application locally on your machine.
+Please see the instructions below to run the application locally on your machine.

 <ul>
   <li>Setup Dependencies